zuplo/docs/docs/articles/local-development-routes-designer.md

 ---

-The Routes Designer is a visual tool that allows you to create and edit routes, as well as adding [policies](../policies), for your Zuplo Gateway without having to manually edit the OpenAPI `routes.oas.json` file manually.
+The Routes Designer is a visual tool that allows you to create and edit routes, as well as add [policies](../policies), for your Zuplo Gateway without having to manually edit the OpenAPI `routes.oas.json` file manually.

-When you run `npm run dev`, the Routes Designer is automatically started in port 9100.
+When you run `npm run dev`, the Routes Designer is automatically started on port 9100.
 You can access it by visiting http://localhost:9100 in your browser.

 ```sh